Pete-Hamlin/blog/_posts/2023-12-29-end-of-year-roundup.md

 ---
 layout: post
-title: End of Year Roundup
+title: 2023 End of Year Roundup
 tags:
 - life
 - growth
 - goals
+categories:
+- Life
+- Roundup
 date: 2023-12-29 16:31 +0000
 ---
 The 2 months of Christmas in the UK have finally come an end and with it 2023 limps towards its closing stretch.